hkbuttar/matchstate/bayesian/README.md

 **Disclosed simplification:** this model omits Dixon-Coles' low-score (`tau`/`rho`) correction, to keep the sampling problem smaller and faster.
-Its effect is expected to be second-order next to the time-varying-strength question this step is actually testing.
+Its effect is expected to be second-order next to the time-varying-strength question actually being tested here.

 ## Comparison protocol (`bayesian/evaluate.py`, `bayesian/run_all_seasons.py`)

 For each of the 33 complete EPL seasons:
 1. Split chronologically: first 75% of matches = train, last 25% = test.
-2. Fit static Dixon-Coles on train only (frozen strength, exactly Step 2).
+2. Fit static Dixon-Coles on train only (frozen strength, exactly `baseline/`'s model).
 3. Fit the hierarchical model on train only; forecast test matches using its **last fitted period's** strength (a random walk's best forecast of the future is its most recent state -- "current form carried forward").